This tutorial covers:

 npm init -y

-To set up tests in the application, install these packages:
+To set up tests in the application, we will need to install the following packages:

-Install these packages all at once using this command:
+Install all these packages at once with the following command:

 npm install --save-dev @testing-library/dom @testing-library/jest-dom jsdom jest

-When these are installed, create a test file named index.test.js in the root folder.
-Paste this code into it:
+Once these are installed, create a test file named index.test.js in the root folder of the application and paste the following code in it:

 // ./index.test.js